 Just next door to Piazza Nettuno lies Piazza Maggiore, Bologna’s central square.
 Often described as the heart of the city, it’s here among the old buildings that many different events have taken place over the centuries – and in fact, continue taking place.

-The square itself dates back to the 13th century, when the city decided to construct a public square where various trade buildings and civic institutions could be located.
+The square itself dates back to the 13th century, when the city decided to create a public square where various trade buildings and civic institutions could be located.
 There was also a market held in the square until the 19th century.

-The square as it appears today is much the same as it was in the 16th century, and a number of important buildings – many medieval – are still to be found here.
-There’s the Palazzo d’Accursio, which is the former city hall, and the Palazzo dei Notai – dating back to 1381, this was once the building for the guild of notaries.
+The square as it appears today is much the same as it was in the 16th century, and a number of important buildings – many medieval – are found here.

-Here also is the Basilica of San Petronio – that is Bologna Cathedral and a huge church that dominates the piazza; the Renaissance-style Palazzo dei Banchi, and Palazzo del Podestà, a high civic office.
-Even if you don’t have time to go inside any of these buildings, it’s an interesting place to stop and admire the medieval architecture in this part of Bologna.
+Here you will also find the Basilica of San Petronio – that is Bologna Cathedral and a huge church that dominates the piazza; the Renaissance-style Palazzo dei Banchi, and Palazzo del Podestà, a high civic office.

 Teatro Anatomico

-A short walk from Piazza Maggiore leads you to the fascinating 17th-century Biblioteca Comunale dell’Archiginnasio and Teatro Anatomico.
-This is where lectures on anatomy would have taken place, with dissections performed in front of medical students and an Inquisition priest.
+This is where lectures on anatomy would have taken place in the past, with dissections performed in front of medical students and an Inquisition priest.
 This priest would be ready to step in and halt proceedings if things were deemed to somehow interfere with spiritual beliefs or church dogma.

-The first anatomical theater was built in Bologna in 1595, but this particular version was built in 1637.
 You might expect the operating theater to be clinical in appearance, but it is quite ornate, featuring wood paneled walls and carved wooden statues representing important figures in the field of medicine – from ancient times to the modern day.

 There’s also what looks like a throne standing at the head of the room, which is actually the lecturer’s chair, while in the center of the room is the operating table.
-It’s an intriguing, if slightly gruesome, insight into the scholarly history of Bolgona.
+It’s an intriguing, if slightly gruesome, insight into the scholarly history of Bologna.

-Lunch at Ristorante da Cesari
+Lunch at Ristorante Da Cesari

-If that history and walking has managed to work up your appetite, don’t worry: lunch is just around the corner and even if you only have one day in Bologna, you should make the most of its wonderful culinary traditions!
-Walk through the doors of the traditional family-run Ristorante da Cesari and it’ll feel like stepping back in time.
+If history and walking has managed to work up your appetite, don’t worry: lunch is just around the corner and even if you only have one day in Bologna, you should make the most of its wonderful culinary traditions!

-This eatery, one of the most popular in the city, serves up an array of homespun dishes that are mouthwateringly delicious.
-If you want to try a quintessential dish of this food-obsessed city, go for the tagliatelle al ragù alla bolognese – it’s what I had, and I’d go back to Bologna in a heartbeat just for that!
+If you want to try a quintessential dish of this food-obsessed city, go for the tagliatelle al ragù alla bolognese – it’s what I had, and let me just tell you that I will have that again on my next trip to Bologna that I am currently planning!

 But no matter what you choose off the menu, you’ll be greeted with friendly service; the third-generation owners will be happy to chat and explain the various dishes.
 There’s also an English menu available.